 This course will give you the knowledge, practical experience and confidence to pursue a career in the make-up industry as a professional make-up artist for theatre, fashion, video and television.
-It is aimed at dedicated learners who want to move into the creative industries or further training, and are looking for practical training and a nationally-recognised Level 4 qualification (Title: HNC/D Diploma in Performing Arts (Production)).
+It is aimed at dedicated learners who want to move into the creative industries or further training, and are looking for practical training and a nationally-recognised Level 5 qualification (Title: Higher National Diploma in Performing Arts (Technical Arts).
 Experienced professionals who are experts in the industry and have extensive industry and teaching profiles deliver this full time course.

 Follow us on Instagram